ra-nm/load-balanced-web-servers/README.md

 # Load Balanced Web Servers in Azure

-This repo contains Azure Resource Manager Templates to deploy a load balanced web enviornment using IIS or NGINX.
+This repo contains Azure Resource Manager Templates to deploy a load balanced web environment using IIS or NGINX.

 To get started, you will need to make sure you have an Azure Account and have Azure CLI installed on your machine.
 The scripts in this repo were developed on a Windows machine with the Linux Subsystem installed (Ubuntu 18.04), but they could be run on any machine with Azure CLI installed.